 - There is no updated visionary plan to support modern needs while advancing the L'Enfant and McMillan legacy for future generations. - On the contrary, Congress has declared the Mall a "substantially completed work of civic art" but already has made exceptions to this policy for the Vietnam Memorial visitors center, the Martin Luther King Jr. Memorial, and the National Museum of African American History and Culture.
-What will be exempted next? - The 8 federal agencies who manage the Mall do jurisdictional, piecemeal planning and policymaking to maintain and upgrade their own facilities but ignore the larger needs of the Mall as a national treasure.
-For example, who decides that the Library of Congress's National Book Festival must be turned away from the Mall in order to protect the National Park Service's new turf grass?
+What will be exempted next?
+Where will new projects go? - The 8 federal agencies who manage the Mall do jurisdictional planning and policymaking to maintain and upgrade their own facilities but do not plan for the larger needs of the Mall as a national treasure.
+For example, the Library of Congress seeks to hold its popular National Book Festival on the Mall.
+But the National Park Service since 2014 has denied the Festival a permit in order to protect the National Park Service's new turf grass.
+In truth, to lose cultural activities such as the Festival is to lose the very lifeblood of the Mall.

-With Mall management fragmented among numerous agencies and oversight bodies, no one entity plans for the National Mall as a unified whole.
+Furthermore, with Mall management fragmented among numerous agencies and oversight bodies, no one entity has authority to coordinate planning or public use policy for the National Mall as a unified whole.
 What's the solution?